hashicorp/vagrant/docs/base_boxes.md

 connects are not supported since it requires the machine to specify which device it is bridged to, which is unknown.

+For consistency across various Vagrant boxes, if you plan to distribute the box, please follow these conventions where possible:

+* Hostname: vagrant-[os-name],  e.g.  vagrant-debian-lenny
+* Domain: vagrantup.com
+* Root Password: vagrant
+* Main user username: vagrant
+* Main user password: vagrant

+### Setup Permissions

+Once the VM is created, boot it up.
+Then lets start by making sure the user has proper permissions.
+Specifically the main user should have **password-less `sudo` privileges**.
+We do this by running `su` and entering the root password you entered during the installation of the operating system.
+Once logged in, run `visudo` and and set the admin group to use no password.
+The line in the `visudo` configuration to do that looks like this:

+{% highlight bash %}
+%admin ALL=NOPASSWD: ALL
+{% endhighlight %}

+If you unfamiliar with vi, the editor visudo uses, press 'i' to start input, ESC to stop input, CTRL+X to quit, and type 'Y' to save.
+Once that is setup, you may need to make the 'admin' group, and you then need to assign the main user to that group.

+Finally, verify that sudo works without a password, but running 'exit' out of the root account, then `sudo su sudo`.
+You should get output similar to '/usr/bin/sudo'.

+### Install VirtualBox Guest Additions

+Now we have the permissions, lets get the operating system running a bit smoother.

+There are various guides across the internet explaining how to set up the Virtualbox Guest Additions, but for most unix-based systems, the following will work just fine.

+First, build the necessary packages.
+You may have to look these up for your system, but they should be fairly similar.
+On Ubuntu and Debian based systems they are as follows:

+{% highlight bash %}
+$ sudo apt-get install linux-headers-$(uname -r) build-essential
+{% endhighlight %}

+Next, make sure to insert the guest additions image by using the GUI and clicking on "Devices" followed by "Install Guest Additions.".
+Now, depending on your operating system, the guest additions may or may not be mounted.
+If /cdrom doesn't exist, then run the following to mount the cdrom:

+{% highlight bash %}
+$ sudo mount /media/cdrom
+{% endhighlight %}

+And finally, run the shell script which matches your system.
+For linux on x86, it is the following:

+{% highlight bash %}
+sudo sh /cdrom/VBoxLinuxAdditions-x86.run
+{% endhighlight %}

+The install will probably warn you about not installing OpenGL or Window System Drivers, but this is okay.
+Once setup, shut down the VM.

 ### Boot and Setup Basic Software

-Once the VM is created, boot it up and setup the software you want.
+Nearly done.
+We need to setup the software Vagrant relies on.
 The _required_ software is listed below:

-* **Ruby** - For Chef
+* **Ruby** - Use the dev package so mkmf is present for Chef
 * **RubyGems** - For Chef
 * **Chef** - For provisioning support.
 * **SSH**

 These are typically straightforward to install the details won't be gone into here.
-Make sure that the SSH uses **basic username/password authentication** and write down the username/password.
+If promoted, make sure that the SSH uses **basic username/password authentication** and write down the username/password.

-### Setup Permissions

-After the software is setup, make sure the user has proper permissions.
-Specifically the main user should have **password-less `sudo` priveleges**.
-We do this by running `visudo` and setting the admin group to use no password.
-The line in the `visudo` configuration looks like this:

-{% highlight bash %}
-%admin ALL=NOPASSWD: ALL
-{% endhighlight %}

-Once that is setup, be sure to add the main user to the `admin` group and verify that sudo works without a password.

 ### Copy the MAC Address